neelo4/Signal-stack-journal/README.md

 - Posts live as Markdown files under `src/content/posts/`.
 - Each file begins with front matter (between `---`) for title, highlight, summary, metadata, and author details.
 - The Markdown body renders with Tailwind typography so headings, lists, links, and tables just work.
+- To pin a story to the top, add `pinned: true` to the post front matter.
+Only one post should use it at a time; the rest fall back to newest-first ordering.

 To create a new entry, duplicate an existing `.md` file, adjust the front matter, and write your story in Markdown.
 The newest `publishedAt` date is chosen as the featured hero; others fall into the card grid automatically.